aggrawal-ankur/gitbook/content/docs/debugging/practical-pdb/t3a.md

 | main   | 8 | 8 |
 | Total | 67 | 67 + 2 |

-I don't know if we can get any better proof than this to the fact that *"sections which are to be mapped are mapped exactly"*.
+I don't know if we can get any better proof for the fact that *"sections which are to be mapped are mapped exactly without any modification"*.
-  - And that tells us why our decision to statically explore the "full disassembly" was the right decision.
+  - This shows why our decision to statically explore the "full disassembly" was the right decision.
   - It looked pointless and time wasting 3 months back.
 But now it is helping us because we have burnt the fear of looking at huge disassemblies.
-Any disassembly examination that comes after is just extending our capacity to withstand huge disassemblies without shivering.
+  - Every gdb session is just going to increase our capacity to comprehend huge disassemblies without shivering.

-This happens when you avoid shortcodes and I am glad we have avoided those shortcuts.
+That happens when you avoid shortcuts and I am glad we have avoided those shortcuts.

+---

 ### What to do with this information?

-This information alone is not going to do any wonders for us.
-But the best part is, the information "which we suppose to lack right now" is already with us, we just need to revise a few things.
+This information alone is not going to do any wonders.
+But the best part is, the information "which we supposedly lack right now" is already with us, we just need to revise a few things.

-We have discussed ELF quite in detail, which is why we have a rough idea about "what goes where".
+We have discussed ELF quite in-detail, which is why we have a rough idea about "what goes where".
 For example:
   - All the printfs take at least one constant string.
 That string is not changing in any circumstance.
 This means it qualifies to be a part of `.rodata` section.
-  - With this information, whenever we see a .rodata section mapped in the VAS, we know what it will contain probably.
+  - With this information, whenever we see a .rodata section mapped in VAS, we know what it will contain probably.
   - This knowledge of "what might be there" helps us forming the right "examine" command.
   - If the data is a string, we will use `s` in type interpretation.
 If it is an instruction, we will use `i`.
 And so on..

-This finally completes the map of the terrain.

 The terrain is basically:
-  - what is mapped in the virtual address space?
+  - what is mapped in the virtual address space? and
   - which mapping requires which interpretation rules?

 That's it.
+We have mapped the terrain.

+We'll explore the practical side in the next write up.